chaseruskin/legoHDL/ROADMAP.md

 - [-] auto-install to cache when creating a workspace and blocks already exist in that local path (occurs in config/initialize workspace) (does it work when doing it on just a regular block?) (say install block from market and gets requirements installs automatically?)

-- [ ] investigate rmdir errors on windows when releasing

 - [!] implement update/upgrade command (have -all flag to update all installs, otherwise update by block name?) (could occur on refresh command?)